orosagustavo/orosagustavo/README.md

 ---
 ## 🧑‍🔬 New Directions - Applied Physics
-After concluding my work in Quantum Information, I transitioned to the Applied Physics Laboratory, where I contribute to simulation models, calculating complex Physics problems and developing visual interfaces to enhance comprehension.
-Besides simulations, I am also exploring ways to apply Machine Learning models to analyze the generated data more efficiently.
+After concluding my work in Quantum Information, I transitioned to the Innovation Laboratory in Applied Physics (LIFA), where I contribute to simulation models, calculating complex Physics problems and developing visual interfaces to enhance comprehension.
+Besides simulations, I am also exploring ways to apply Machine Learning models to analyze the generated data more efficiently, especially Neural Networks and it's architechtures.

 ---
 ### Contact